 Candidates must apply separately to both the university and the program by posted deadlines.
 Applications should be submitted at the same time.

-The application for Graduate Admission to the University is available online through CSUMentor (www.csumentor.edu).
+The application for Graduate Admission to the University is available online through CSU Apply (www.calstate.edu/apply).
 One complete set of official transcripts from each college and university attended must be submitted with the university application.
 This set of transcripts will be used to determine grade point average eligibility.
 Failure to submit transcripts in a timely manner will result in a delayed review of the application.

-The Curriculum and Instruction, Elementary Education application must be submitted to the College of Education Graduate Studies Office (ED1-7).
+The Curriculum and Instruction, Elementary Education Program application must be submitted to the College of Education Graduate Studies Office (EED-7).
 An application and directions can be downloaded at www.ced.csulb.edu/graduate/application-packets.
 The program application does not require a set of transcripts.

 Successful applicants are admitted to the program with Classified Admission status.